yaroslavyaroslav/OpenAI-sublime-text/README.md

 > [!NOTE]
 > You can set both `url` and `token` either global or on per assistant instance basis, thus being capable to freely switching between closed source and open sourced models within a single session.

+> [!TIP]
+> In some cases, even if your provider does not require authentication, you may receive an error message stating _"No API token provided, you have to set the OpenAI token into the settings to make things work."_ To resolve this, simply set your `token` value to any string with 10 characters or more.

 ## Settings

 The OpenAI Completion plugin has a settings file where you can set your OpenAI API key.
 This is required for the most of providers to work.
 To set your API key, open the settings within `Preferences` -> `Package Settings` -> `OpenAI` -> `Settings` and paste your API key in the token property, as follows: